St. Bodil's Church

-St. Bodil's Church (Sankt Bodil Kirke) is a parish church dating from the 13th century located in Denmark, 4 km west of Nexø on the Danish island of Bornholm.
+St. Bodil's Church (Sankt Bodils Kirke) is a parish church dating from the 13th century located in Denmark, 4 km west of Nexø on the Danish island of Bornholm.

 History

 Built around 1200, the church was dedicated to the English saint Botulf but by 1530 it had mistakenly become known by the woman's name "Bodil" although there has never been a Saint Bodil.
 As a result, the parish is called Bodilsker (Bodil's Church in Bornholm dialect).
 The church first belonged to the Archbishopric of Lund, then came under the Danish crown at the time of the Reformation.
 In the 19th century, it became fully independent.
 In 1903, as congregations grew, the church was threatened with demolition and reconstruction along the lines of Østermarie Church.
 Thanks to pressure from the National Museum to preserve it in the interests of national heritage action was delayed.
 The problem of capacity was solved in 1911 by adding a large transept.
 The church tower was renovated c.
 1913 by the architect Mathias Bidstrup.